rur/good/README.md

 The `//go:embed ` compiler directive <sup>[≥[go1.16](https://golang.org/doc/go1.16#library-embed)]</sup>
 is configured so that web server assets can be fully embedded at compile time.
-This gives you the option to distribute your GUI as a self-contained binary.
+This gives you the option to distribute your GUI as a self-contained binary or embedded in an another Go server.

 #### 4. Classic HTML template composition